idispatch75/mythic-gme-adventures/docs/user_manual.md

 	- `index.json`: the list of adventures.
 	You can lookup the ID of an Adventure from its name in this file.
 	- `<adventure ID>.json`: the content of each Adventure
-- `meaning_tables`: the folder containing the custom Meaning Tables if any
+- `meaning_tables`: the folder containing the Custom Meaning Tables if any

 On Windows, the *Preferences* are saved in `C:\Users\<user>\AppData\Roaming\IDispatch\Mythic GME Adventures\shared_preferences.json`, and the online storage refresh token is stored in the encrypted file `C:\Users\<user>\AppData\Roaming\IDispatch\Mythic GME Adventures\flutter_secure_storage.dat`